Series Preview by Bogus Boy.

 The race organisers must know who starts and finishes each race, to ensure all runners are accounted for and no one is lost on the hills.

-Please note Online Registration will close on Tuesday 25th April at 9pm.
+Please note Online Registration will reopen on Friday after Race 7.

 Entry Fee is payable on day of race.